rancher/elemental-toolkit/docs/content/en/docs/Examples/embedded_images.md

 The config file should point to the `teal` [flavor](../../getting-started/download#releases) as our derivative will be based on SLE Micro.
 It should point to `green`, `blue`, or `orange` instead if building against Opensuse, Fedora or Ubuntu.

-### cOS toolkit
+### Elemental toolkit

-We install packages from the cOS toolkit with `luet`.
-In this case we pick the basic ones that allows us to install/upgrade immutable cOS derivatives:
+We install packages from the Elemental toolkit with `luet`.
+In this case we pick the basic ones that allows us to install/upgrade immutable Elemental derivatives:

 ```Dockerfile
 ENV LUET_NOLOCK=true